minkeymouse/nowcasting-kr/ISSUES.md

 - **Sequential Execution**: Tasks 2.1-2.4 must be executed in order (each blocks the next)
 - **Incremental Approach**: Complete one task fully before proceeding to the next
 - **Checkpoint-Based**: Verify success criteria at each checkpoint before proceeding
-- **Documentation**: Document any issues encountered for debugging and future reference
 - **External Dependency**: Task 2.1 requires LaTeX installation (Overleaf recommended for easiest setup)

 **Sequential Tasks** (execute in order, each task blocks the next):